How To Throw a Puppy Party – 11 Ideas For Socialising Puppies

 Volunteer at a Rescue

 Helping out at a rescue centre or becoming involved in a dog charity gives your pup the chance to socialise while you are helping other canines.
+To find a rescue centre near you click the link.

 There are hundreds of dog shows across the UK every year, along with the Crufts type competitions there are Fun Days, Charities, Fetes, all opportunities to meet like-minded dog lovers and different puppies.
 Also, the stalls are perfect for the shopaholic dog owner.